Younha: 2012–present: Comeback and Growth Theory

 "Event Horizon", the lead single from End Theory: Final Edition began to rise in the charts and viral popularity 6 months after initial release, as Younha did major gigs at universities and festivals in the second half of 2022, with positive word of mouth and fan footage gathering views online.
-The song peaked at #1 on the Circle Digital Chart.
+The song peaked at No. 1 on the Circle Digital Chart.